When is the Hamilton movie released on Disney+? How to watch the musical - TheNewsTrace

 “All of us watching this collectively on July 3, yeah?” he added.

-The transfer follows a rising pattern in bereft theatre followers streaming their favorite previous productions, together with the vastly widespread Nationwide Theatre productions on YouTube, with a brand new present streamed weekly, and for one week solely.
+The transfer follows a rising pattern in bereft theatre followers streaming their favorite previous productions, together with the massively well-liked Nationwide Theatre productions on YouTube, with a brand new present streamed weekly, and for one week solely.

 What is the Hamilton movie?